cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/python/google-colab/python-google-colab.md

 ---
-title: "Google Colab"
+title: "Google Colab for MNIST"
-linkTitle: "Google Colab"
+linkTitle: "Google Colab for MNIST"
 weight: 20
 description: >
-  A gentle introduction to Google Colab
+  A gentle introduction to Google Colab for Deep Learning
 ---

 {{% pageinfo %}}
-In this module we are going to introduce you as to how to use Google Colab to run deep learning models.
+In this module we are going to introduce you as to how to use Google Colab to run deep learning models illustrated by MNIST dataset
 {{% /pageinfo %}}